qossayrida/AndroidStudioSamples/README.md

 ### EXP.
 No. 10.
 Spring Boot Part 2

 This experiment builds on the previous one, diving deeper into Spring Boot.
 You will learn about more advanced features and configurations, enabling you to create robust and scalable web applications.

+---

+## Project

+The project for this lab is the [Flight Reservation App](https://github.com/qossayrida/FlightReservationApp), which demonstrates practical applications of Android programming.

 ## 🔗 Links